 Many cryptocurrencies are copycats of Bitcoin, such as Bitcoin Gold, Bitcoin Cash, and Litecoin.
 But they may have emerged to solve existing problems in their rival’s network, so they may have better performance in terms of transaction speed and cost.

 Some cryptocurrencies, such as Ether with its Ethereum platform, are created to solve other problems.
 The core function of the Ethereum platform is to build smart contracts to help developers create their own decentralized applications (Dapps).
 But the Ethereum platform still has its own tradable digital money or cryptocurrency, the Ether (ETH).

 The difference between a cryptocurrency, coin and token

-A coin has only one function, which is to transfer value from one account to another.
+A coin like bitcoin has only one function, which is to transfer value from one account to another.
 A coin also operates on its independent blockchain and network.
 Examples include Bitcoin (BTC), Ripple (XRP), Litecoin (LTC), and Dogecoin (DOGE).

 So a coin must meet two criteria:

 - Operates on its own blockchain and network